Who is Jay-Z?

 Rocawear, Tidal & Other Business Ventures

 During his hiatus from rapping, Jay-Z turned his attention to the business side of music, becoming president of Def Jam Recordings.
-As president of Def Jam, Jay-Z signed such popular acts as Rihanna and Ne-Yo, and helped Kanye West's transition from producer to best-selling recording artist.
+As president of Def Jam, Jay-Z signed such popular acts as Rihanna and Ne-Yo, and helped West's transition from producer to a best-selling recording artist.
 But his reign at the venerable hip-hop label wasn't all smooth sailing; Jay-Z resigned as Def Jam's president in 2007, complaining about the company's resistance to change from ineffectual business models.
 "You have record executives who've been sitting in their office for 20 years because of one act," he lamented.

 In 2008, Jay-Z signed a $150 million contract with the concert promotion company Live Nation.
 This super deal created a joint venture called Roc Nation, an entertainment company that handles nearly all aspects of its artists' careers.
 Along with Jay-Z, Roc Nation signed such top artists as Rihanna, Shakira and T.I., among many others, to its roster.

 Jay-Z's other business ventures include the popular urban clothing line Rocawear and Roc-a-Fella Films.
 He also owns the 40/40 Club, an upscale sports bar that opened in New York City and later added venues in Atlantic City and Las Vegas (since closed), as well as Atlanta.